Proofreading FAQs

 I don't proofread dissertations (but know very good proofreaders who do, so feel free to ask for a recommendation).

-I have access to a proofreader or editor to cover most subject areas, if you need a particular specialist – please see the Clients page for examples of recent projects.
+I have access to a proofreader or editor to cover most subject areas, if you need a particular specialist – please see the Reviews page for examples of recent projects.

 • How long does proofreading typically take?